SeeClickFix/dev.seeclickfix.com/content/v2/issues/vote.md

 ## Vote for an Issue

-Issues can be voted on any authenticated user.
+Issues can be voted for by any authenticated user.
 Multiple votes by the same user will be ignored.

-    PUT /issues/<issue_id>/vote
+    POST /issues/<issue_id>/vote

 ### Request

-<%=
-  json({value: 1})
-%>
+No values are required in the body of the request.

 ### Response

 <%=
   json({
-    metadata: nil,
-    result: 'success',
-    errors: nil
+    vote: 1
   })
 %>

+Returns the new value of the vote for the current_user on the specified issue.

 ## Revoke a vote for an Issue

-Votes can be revoked by any authenticated user.
-This removes the user's vote.
+Votes can be revoked by any authenticated user only if the user has voted for the issue.
 It does not vote down an issue.

-    PUT /issues/<issue_id>/vote
+    DELETE /issues/<issue_id>/vote

 ### Request

-<%=
-  json({value: -1})
-%>
+No values are required in the body of the request.

 ### Response

 <%=
   json({
-    metadata: nil,
-    result: 'success',
-    errors: nil
+    vote: 0
   })
 %>